spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

     At the same time, if any of the dependencies has failed, the run will be marked as failed as well.

 !!! warning
-    In order to mark a run dependency as finished or failed, [spacectl](https://github.com/spacelift-io/spacectl) needs to be authenticated and have _write_ access to all the spaces that have runs with the given dependency defined.
+    In order to mark a run dependency as finished or failed, [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} needs to be authenticated and have _write_ access to all the spaces that have runs with the given dependency defined.

 ## Example with GH Actions